-Help prepare food boxes, gift wrap, and deliver holiday gifts to our clients.
-For the details see Holiday Volunteer Opportunities.
+Help prepare food boxes, gift wrap, and deliver holiday gifts to our clients during the Fall and Winter holiday season.

 Get matched with an isolated individual who is seeking companionship and support.
 Volunteers visit on a weekly or bi-weekly basis, either at the client’s home or taking them out to lunch, shopping, or other outside activities.
 Caring and meaningful relationships reduce the risk of depression and enhance quality of life—make a difference in as little as an hour a week!